hybras/hybras.github.io/content/posts/2020-1-18-Asciicast-Hugo-Shortcodes/index.md

 2. [Shortcode](https://github.com/laozhu/hugo-nuo/blob/master/layouts/shortcodes/asciinema.html) from the [Hugo Nuo theme](https://github.com/laozhu/hugo-nuo)
    1. pro: well documented and flexible
    2. con: only supports the remote player
-   3. con: too flexible (it allows all parameters to be positional)
+   3. con: *too* flexible.
+It allows *all* parameters to be positional, which I consider bad design when more than a 2 parameters are expected

 So what do I want from _my_ shortcode?

 1. 1 positional parameter XOR named parameters
 2. Self hosted casts
-3. Use asciicasts defaults
+3. Use asciicast defaults
 4. Attributes that accept urls should be marked safe (`safeURL`)

 This is the shortcode I came up with.
-It checks if named parameters are used, and if so checks for the presence of each of the and includes the corresponding attribute.
+It checks if named parameters are used, and if so checks for the presence of each of them and includes the corresponding attribute.
 The `src` parameter is mandatory.
 Otherwise, it checks that only 1 positional param is present and assigns it to `src`.

 ```html
 <p>